 Having never seen this before, I found out it was pretty handy.
 You can update your address whenever you want, add a note for your delivery cyclist to make sure they can find your house, change your delivery schedule and more, all online.
 I know most of us expect this kind of flexibility to be available for all types of services these days, but I’ve had a few outliers that don’t offer this sort of member transparency, so it’s nice to know that’s there.

 Next, I received a text message reminder to let me know when my cyclist would be arriving.
 And indeed, my cyclist arrived on time:

 As for the pickup preparation, I did take one step out of the equation by bringing my own bags home from the office one day.
-Ordinarily, a new customer would give us their laundry in whatever bag or container they have available, which we would return and replace with our reusable bags.
+Ordinarily, a new customer would give us their laundry in whatever bag they have available, which we would return and replace with our reusable bags.
 Yellow is for standard wash & fold, blue is for dry cleaning:

 Cats cost extra.
 Just kidding.

 I love pictures and putting faces to names, so when my cyclist arrived, I forced him to take a selfie.
 Say hello to Rob, who is none too thrilled with my timing on this snapshot.
 Thanks for being a good sport:

 Rob took my bags and rode off, and with that, I went about the rest of my Tuesday evening.
 24-hour turnaround is standard, but I was busy on Wednesday, so I changed my dropoff time to Thursday morning.
 The night before, I received another reminder message: